Technologicat/mcpyrate/README.md

 As usual for a macro expander for Python, `mcpyrate` must be explicitly enabled before importing any module that uses macros.
 There are two ways to enable it: `import mcpyrate.activate`, or by running your script or module via the `macropython` command-line wrapper.

+If you want to enable the macro expander only temporarily, the module `mcpyrate.activate`, beside initially enabling the macro expander, also exports two functions: `activate` and `deactivate`.
+Calling the `deactivate` function disables the macro expander; then calling `activate` enables it again.

 Macros are often defined in a separate module; but in `mcpyrate`, it is also possible to define macros in the same module that uses them.

 ### 3-file setup